c00lgat/OBSIDIAN/iNT Tutorials/Linux/Exercises/4_commands_exercise.md

 1. Display the physical current working directory using the `pwd` command.
 	 ![[Pasted image 20240317141342.png]]
 2. Force symbolic links to be followed when changing directories using the `cd` command.
-	-
+	- ?
 3. List all files and directories, including hidden ones, with detailed information using the `ls` command.
 	- `ls -la`
-1. Prevent creating a new file if it already exists using the `touch` command.
+4. Prevent creating a new file if it already exists using the `touch` command.
+	- `touch -c file`
-2. Display the first 5 lines of the `file.txt` file using the `head` command.
+5. Display the first 5 lines of the `file.txt` file using the `head` command.
+	- `head -n 5 file.txt`
-3. Display the last 10 lines of the `file.txt` file using the `tail` command.
+6. Display the last 10 lines of the `file.txt` file using the `tail` command.
+	- `tail -n 10 file.txt`
 ---
 ### File System Navigation:
 1. Recursively list all files and directories in the current directory and its subdirectories using the `ls` command.
+	- `ls -R`
 2. Change to a directory that starts with a hyphen using the `cd` command.
+	- `mkdir ./-hype
-3. List files and directories by modification time, newest first, using the `ls` command.
+1. List files and directories by modification time, newest first, using the `ls` command.

 File System Management: